cornwarecjp/BIP39-vanity/README.md

 words per second.

-Optimal security requires a completely random choice of words, but that completely defeats the purpose of this software: you'd be better of generating your wallet with other software.
+Optimal security requires a completely random choice of words, but that completely defeats the purpose of this software: you'd be better off generating your wallet with other software.
 Wallets generated with this software should be considered less secure than other BIP39-based wallets.